OnkarRuikar/bt-macro-remote/README.md

 ## 1. Required components

-You can buy these from any local electronic components' shop or website:
+You can buy these from any local electronic components shop or website:

 1. [ESP32 development board](https://www.amazon.com/DORHEA-Development-Bluetooth-ESP-WROOM-32-ESP32-DevKitC-32/dp/B0B18JQF16) - $6